-Europe awaits regulator decision on AstraZeneca vaccine and blood clot threat
+Europe awaits regulator’s decision on AstraZeneca vaccine and blood clot threat

+Norwegian experts Thursday said their investigations into three cases of unusual clots among health workers there, one of whom died, found they were likely caused by an immune response to the vaccine.

+Even if European regulator says there is no link between the vaccine and blood clots, experts say the damage has been done, with trust in the vaccine already impacted.
+The pause comes as several European countries warn they are at the beginning of a third wave of the pandemic, with an already slow pace of vaccinations and new more contagious variants spreading rapidly.

-But the ramifications stretch much further.
+The potential ramifications stretch much further than the continent.
 Easier to store and handle than other products on the market, the offering from AstraZeneca, which developers have said will be distributed on a not-for-profit basis, is a major tool in the fight against the spread of the coronavirus in developing countries.

-Any health concerns could have a major impact.
-Even if there is deemed to be no link to blood clots, experts say the damage has been done, with trust in the vaccine already impacted in Europe and further afield.

-AstraZeneca say that the 37 blood clotting incidents reported among the 17 million shots given in Europe are far lower than to be expected in the normal population.
+AstraZeneca has said that the 37 blood clotting incidents reported among the 17 million shots given in Europe are far lower than to be expected in the normal population, and the World Health Organization has said it continues to think that the benefits outweigh the risks.

-Experts from the European regulator agree, but say that their investigation is focused on a small number of normally extremely rare brain clots that have been reported in countries including Germany and Norway following vaccinations, including in younger people and notably among women.
+Experts from the European regulator agree on both counts, but say that their investigation is focused on a small number of normally extremely rare brain clots that have been reported in countries, including Germany and Norway, following vaccinations, including in younger people and notably among women.

-The World Health Organization has said that it believes that the benefits of the vaccine outweigh the risks, and while the European Medicines Agency agrees, it maintains that the highly unusual clotting incidents did warrant further investigation.

 “The primary assessment is a vigorous scientific assessment, looking at all the available evidence, to see whether the evidence would suggest a causal link between these very rare but serious events that we’ve seen and vaccination, or whether they are coincidental,” Peter Arlett, the head of safety monitoring for the EMA, said in a news conference Tuesday.

-If it is decided there is a causal link to the vaccine, then there will then be a “very careful consideration” of whether something put those patients at particular risk, he said.
+If it is decided there is a causal link to the vaccine, then there will be a “very careful consideration” of whether something put those patients at particular risk, he said.

+Concerns were first triggered in Austria in early March.
+As the country vaccinated medical workers, a 46-year-old nurse died of multiple blood clots.
+Another medical worker at the same hospital suffered a pulmonary embolism.
+Austria suspended use of that batch as a precaution.

+Last week, Europe’s regulator said that it found no evidence of a causal link with the vaccine in those cases.

+Given that decision, Germany had said it would go ahead with its AstraZeneca vaccinations, with its health minister assuring people of its safety Friday.
+But over the weekend, Germany recorded three new cases of unusual blood clots in the brain among those vaccinated, adding to four other cases.
+Its regulator made an about turn, and has since reported one more case.
+Three people have died.

-Germany says that among the 1.6 million doses of the vaccine administered, it has detected eight cases of a rare type of blood clot called cerebral venous sinus thrombosis which occurs in a vein in the brain.
-As AstraZeneca was not initially approved for use in people over the age of 65 in the country, most of those that have received the shot are younger people.
+Germany said that among the 1.6 million doses of the vaccine administered, the eight cases of a rare type of blood clot, called cerebral venous sinus thrombosis, which occurs in a vein in the brain is higher than one would normally expect.

+It said that among a group that size, one case could normally be expected.
+Oral contraceptive pills are also considered a risk factor for the rare kind of stroke, which Johns Hopkins University says normally affects about 5 people in 1 million each year.

-The German Health Ministry says that incidence rate is higher than you’d expect in the normal population and they’d normally expect to see only around one case in a group that size.
-Given the seriousness of the condition, they were left little choice but to pause until there was an expert review.
+Given the seriousness of the condition, Germany said it had little choice but to pause until there was an expert review.

 Norway has reported four similar cases after administering 130,000 doses of the vaccine.